 Fig. 12.
-Scene classification using the randomly drawn 1125 image test set.
-Note that the classification is "mountain" vs all classes present in the test set (which includes many kinds of objects), not "mountain" vs "field", "city", "river" only.
-Each quadrant shows some examples of high scoring images for that particular scene category, along with an ROC curve (yellow = 7,900 image training set; red = 790,000 images; blue = 79,000,000 images).
+Scene classification using the randomly drawn 1,125 image test set.
+Note that the classification is "mountain" versus all classes present in the test set (which includes many kinds of objects), not "mountain" versus "field," "city," and "river" only.
+Each quadrant shows some examples of high scoring images for that particular scene category, along with an ROC curve (yellow = 7,900 image training set, red = 790,000 images, blue = 79,000,000 images).